Honors Program Benefits

 Student Development Grants

-Honors students are offered a modest benefit in the form of student development grants, designed to promote their learning activities.
-Students may request up to $300.00 during each of their four years in the program for purchases or expenses connected to learning projects in which they are engaged.
-They may request up to $500.00 for the following three activities: study abroad, presenting research at conferences and out of town internships.
+Honors Scholars, in their junior and senior years are offered a modest benefit in the form of student development grants, designed to promote their learning activities.
+Students may request up to $300.00 for each of those years for purchases or expenses connected to learning projects in which they are engaged.
+They may request up to $500.00 for the following three activities: study abroad, presenting research at conferences, and out of town internships.

 Your Own Honors Program Meeting Room